-- Nature, such as thunderstorms or heights
+- Nature, such as thunderstorms, heights or the dark.

 When to see a doctor

 An extreme fear can make life hard — for example, taking long flights of stairs instead of an elevator.
 But it is not a specific phobia unless it seriously disrupts your life.
 If anxiety negatively affects the way you act at work or school, or in social situations, talk with your doctor or another health care professional, or a mental health professional.

 Childhood fears, such as fear of the dark, monsters or of being left alone, are common.
 Most children outgrow them.
 But if your child has an ongoing, strong fear that interferes with how they act at school or work daily, talk to your child's doctor.

 The right therapy can help most people.
 And the sooner you ask for help, the more likely that therapy will be effective.

 Much is still not known about what causes specific phobias.
 Causes may include: